-- 4.1 Hemyock has a vibrant community with access to a wide range of community facilities and services including a Post Office, two churches, surgery, public house, shop, garage, hairdressers and a vet.
+- 4.1 Hemyock has a vibrant community with access to a wide range of facilities and services including a Post Office, two churches, surgery, public house, shop, garage, hairdressers and a vet.
 There are a number of businesses operating within the village.
 A Saturday Market operates once a month and there is a regular mobile library service. - 4.2 The Parish Council has responsibility for the cemetery, car park and public conveniences. - 4.3 The primary school provides education for 187 children.
 A pre-school operates on the same site.
-The school is part of the Ventrus Multi Academy Trust. - 4.4 There are over twenty societies and clubs in Hemyock catering for all ages.
+The school is part of the Ventrus Multi Academy Trust. - 4.4 There are over forty societies and clubs in Hemyock catering for all ages.
 There is a recreational ground which includes a cricket pitch and a play area with nearby bowling green.
 At Longmead there is dedicated provision for a range of outdoor sports including football and three hard tennis courts.
-Open spaces, commons and turbaries are accessible from the village. - 4.5 Services for physical, mental and emotional health and wellbeing are available at the Blackdown Healthy Living & Activity Centre. - 4.6 BT has installed Superfast Broadband with up to 50 mb/sec download speed in Hemyock.
+The Hemyock Lights Brigade with its lantern making workshops each November and its parade through the village each December has boosted community participation and cohesion.
+Open spaces, commons and turbaries are accessible from the village. - 4.5 Services for physical, mental and emotional health and wellbeing are available at the Blackdown Healthy Living & Activity Centre.
+The Blackdown Support Group provides community support via lunch and tea clubs and carer support, and support for health, personal and transport issues. - 4.6 BT has installed Superfast Broadband with up to 50 mb/sec download speed in Hemyock.
 This fibre to cabinet service is then linked to individual properties by copper wire which results in rapid loss of speed with distance.
 Thus whilst those properties close to the cabinets will receive the full speeds, properties further away will not the speed halves at a distance of 800 metres from the cabinet. - 4.7 The vision is to enable Hemyock to continue as a vibrant community building on the existing strengths, to promote social cohesion and to provide first rate services and facilities accessible to all groups and individuals.

-- CFS 1 There is a need to protect and enhance local facilities and services to ensure they continue to meet local needs. - CFS 2 Ensure new facilities and services can be accommodated. - CFS 3 Access and accessibility to local facilities and services. - CFS4 There is a need to provide support for healthy leisure activities. - CFS5 Dog mess on the football pitches at Longmead. - CFS 6 Lack of high speed broadband availability across the whole parish
+Issues Ident ified CFS1 There is a need to protect and enhance local facilities and services to ensure they continue to meet local needs.
+CFS2 Access and accessibility to local facilities and services.
+CFS3 There is a need to provide support for healthy leisure activities.
+CFS4 Dog mess on the football pitches at Longmead.
+CFS5 Lack of high speed broadband availability across the whole parish

-CFSSI1 Further the provision of play and recreation opportunities and facilities, especially for young people.

-CFSSI2 Support the Blackdown Healthy Living & Activity Centre to expand programmes and services to further good health and well-being in the community.
+Statement of f Intent CFSSI1 Further the provision of play and recreation opportunities and facilities, especially for young people.
+CFSSI2 Ensure that new facilities and services can be accommodated.
+CFSSI3 Support the Blackdown Healthy Living & Activity Centre and the Blackdown Support Group to expand programmes and services to further good health and well-being in the community.
 Promote services for the elderly and for those people in the community who live on their own.

-CFSSI3 Manage dogs in open space areas both accommodating dogs and dog owners' needs whilst not prejudicing enjoyment and safety of other users.

-CFSSI4 Establish a developers' contribution fund to target funding across a range of facilities, such as high quality well connected open space facilities.
+CFSSI4 Manage dogs in open space areas both accommodating dogs and dog owners' needs whilst not prejudicing enjoyment and safety of other users.
+CFSSI5 Establish a developers' contribution fund to target funding across a range of facilities, such as high quality well connected open space facilities.
 Seek to provide allotments and a community orchard.

-CFSSI5 Enable high speed broadband (fibre to property or wi-fi) availability across the whole parish.
+CFSSI6 Enable high speed broadband (fibre to property or wi-fi) availability across the whole parish.

-CFSA1 Investigate the provision of an outdoor gym and an area for skateboarding.

-CFSA2 Audit street furniture (seats, bins, dog bins etc.).
+Actions CFSA1 Investigate the provision of an outdoor gym and an area for skateboarding, subject to land availability and funding.
+CFSA2 Hold events to publically promote and support local community groups.
+CFSA3 Audit street furniture (seats, bins, dog bins etc.).
 Produce a maintenance schedule to also include the village car park and public conveniences.